3 Things to Consider Before Exiting Your KC Business during a Global Pandemic

 If you're uncertain about exiting your business, you should first reevaluate your objectives for transition.
 If you need to factor in the possibility of a lower sale price, and if you can map out a strategy that will reasonably meet those objectives, then exiting now might still be a good option.
 If you’re unsure whether the outcome will meet your objectives, maybe it’s better to wait for a time when the future is more predictable.

-Learn more about the resources we offer by contacting business advisor Jack Harwell at email@example.com.
-Also, stay tuned for the launch of our website in August 2020, where our exit-planning tools will be available online for free.
+Learn more about the resources the Kansas SBDC offers by contacting business advisor Jack Harwell at email@example.com.
+Also, explore free exit-planning tools from the Kansas Center for Business Transition.

 Get What Your Business Needs during COVID-19